m-lab/prometheus-support/README.md

  * Select the Type as "Prometheus"
  * Use a public URI corresponding to the service name, i.e. http://status-mlab-sandbox.measurementlab.net:9090 The name provided must be a fully qualified URL.
-You may also use the IP.
+You may also use the public IP.
  * Leave the Access as "proxy"
  * Click "Add"